Beth’s Surprisingly Quick Hypnobabies Hospital Birth

 “As I was washing my hands I felt a wave and strong pushing feelings and I looked at myself in the mirror and thought “uh oh.”
 I came out and said to the nurse, still calmly “uh…I hope my midwives get here soon because I feel like I need to push.”

-Decided to listen to Your Birthing Time Begins track anyway.
-After that I did Special Safe Place to see if I’d fall asleep and the waves would stop.
+Decided to listen to Your Birthing Time Begins track (Hypnobabies reminder of all tools to remain comfortable) anyway.
+After that, I did Special Safe Place (Hypnobabies track that takes you to a special place with your baby) to see if I’d fall asleep and the waves would stop.
 They didn’t.
 Midwife called around 2 to check in and I’d been timing some more, and they were 4-5 min apart but so easily manageable I didn’t think they were going anywhere.
 I’d had consistent waves every afternoon/evening for at least a week that would always fizzle out.
-Midwife suggested I take 50mg of Benadryl and try to sleep.
-She said if the waves were too strong to sleep it was probably “go time” and if not, I would get some rest and either wake up in my birthing time or wake up to find they’d stopped.
+The midwife suggested I take 50mg of Benadryl and try to sleep.
+She said if the waves were too strong to sleep it was probably “go time” and if not, I would get some rest and either wake up in my birthing time (Hypnobabies word for labor) or wake up to find they’d stopped.

 By this time my 2 yo was up and being two (and I think she knew something was up) and was being extra loud and I felt like I couldn’t deal with the noise and distractions.
 Had my husband call my dad and say he was dropping her off.
 I still felt like I probably wasn’t in my birthing time yet because the waves were so easy to manage with hypnosis, and I made a comment about how I’d feel bad bothering my dad if this was just a false alarm, but I needed a quiet house.

-Dad lives 30 mins away so while husband was driving her there I listened to my Birthing Day Affirmations with switch in center and tidied up the house/packed some bags just in case.
+Dad lives 30 mins away so while my husband was driving her there I listened to my Birthing Day Affirmations with my switch in the center (Hypnobabies technique for being in hypnosis while up and moving around) and tidied up the house/packed some bags just in case.
 Also called my doula to give her heads up that maybe this was birthing day, but I told her it was probably going to be a while because the discomfort was so manageable.

 Husband picked up some Benadryl for me on the way back home.
-I decided to take it and listen to the Deepening track to see if I’d sleep.
-He asked if I needed anything, but I still thought things were fine and it probably was very early in my birthing time, so I told him to just relax downstairs, shower, whatever and I’d come get him when I felt I needed support.
+I decided to take it and listen to the Deepening Your Hypnosis track (Hypnobabies track to deepen level of hypnosis) to see if I’d sleep.
+He asked if I needed anything, but I still thought things were fine and it probably was very early in my birthing time, so I told him to just relax downstairs, shower, whatever and I’d come to get him when I felt I needed support.
 Listened to Deepening and the Benadryl didn’t make me sleep.
 So, after that ended I decided to put on the Relaxation music and time some more waves.

 Told husband calmly to pack up the car while I called midwives and doula.
-This was about 7pm.
-I listened to Easy First Stage in the car and the ride was bumpy and unpleasant, but I continued to vocalize through waves.
-Apparently, I was in transformation at this point, but the hypnosis kept things so manageable that I was just praying to be at least 5-6cm when we got there.
+This was about 7 pm.
+I listened to Easy First Stage (Hypnobabies main birthing day track) in the car and the ride was bumpy and unpleasant, but I continued to vocalize through waves.
+Apparently, I was in transformation (Hypnobabies word for transition) at this point, but the hypnosis kept things so manageable that I was just praying to be at least 5-6cm when we got there.

 The nurse unhooked everything, so I had wires all over me and more nurses came running over and told me to lay down because they were rushing me to a birthing room.
 They rolled me down the hall while yelling at me not to push but It was completely involuntary.
 We made it into the room and the midwife on call at the hospital (not mine) rushed in and my body pushed by itself again while she told me to try to slow it down and obviously I couldn’t.